 HIV facts show us this is another myth.
 HIV does not necessarily affect one’s capability of becoming pregnant.
 Today there are various ways to reduce the risk of passing the virus to the child.
 The doctors often prescribe medications, pre-exposure prophylaxis (PrEP) to help protect the baby from getting infected by HIV.

 47. All HIV + patients will develop AIDS.

 HIV is a virus that attacks the immune system, which can cause a syndrome of immune system deficiency, in other words, AIDS.
 That said, not all patients that get infected by HIV will automatically develop AIDS.
 It can be avoided if the disease is treated in its early stages.

 To Sum Up

-The latest HIV statistics deliver good news.
+The latest facts about HIV deliver good news.
 Thanks to the US and international awareness campaigns, people are now more knowledgeable about the causes and symptoms of HIV.
 They also have more information about how it is transmitted and what needs to be done to prevent HIV infections.
-As a result, there is a decrease in how many people have HIV every year.
+As a result, there is a decrease in how many people have HIV in the world every year.

 However, this is still a major health threat and it is important to have all the facts and be as informed as possible.